AI engine: History

 Aware of the AI workload needs, in 2023, AMD announced the AI engine ML (AIE-ML), the second generation of such architecture.
 It added support for AI-specific data types like bfloat16, a common data type for deep learning applications.
-The version retained the same vector processing capabilities of the previous instance, but enlarged memory to support more intermediate computations.
+The version retained the same vector processing capabilities of the previous instance but with enlarged memory to support more intermediate computations.
 From this generation, AMD integrates AI engines with other processing units like CPUs and GPUs, which are incorporated into modern Ryzen AI processors.
-In such systems, AI engines are usually referred to as Compute Tiles that are a self-contained processing block designed to efficiently execute AI and signal processing workloads.
-These blocks are integrated with different other types of tiles, namely Memory tile and Shim tile.
-The apparatus containing the interconnected three kinds of tiles is named XDNA, and its first generation, namely XDMA 1, is released on Ryzen AI Phoenix PCs.
-Along with this release, AMD continues the research about programmability, releasing, as open source tool, Riallto.
+In such systems, AI engines are usually referred to as Compute Tiles—self-contained processing blocks designed to efficiently execute AI and signal processing workloads.
+These blocks are integrated with other types of tiles, namely Memory tile and Shim tile.
+The apparatus containing the three interconnected kinds of tiles is named XDNA, and its first generation, namely XDNA 1, is released on Ryzen AI Phoenix PCs.
+Along with this release, AMD continues the research about programmability, releasing, as an open source tool, Riallto.

 On a similar path, at the end of 2023, early 2024, AMD announced the XDNA 2, along with the Strix series of Ryzen AI architectures.
 Different from the first generation of XDNA architectures, the second one offers more units to target the massive workload of ML systems.
 Again, to keep the efforts on the programmability side, AMD released the open source Ryzen AI SW toolchain, which includes the tools and runtime libraries for optimizing and deploying AI inference on Ryzen AI PC.

-Lastly, as neural processing and deep learning applications are spreading across different domains, researchers and industry are referring to XDNA architectures as Neural Processing Units (NPUs).
+As neural processing and deep learning applications expand across domains, researchers and industry professionals increasingly categorize XDNA architectures as Neural processing units (NPUs).
 However, the term includes all those architectures specifically meant for deep learning workloads and several companies, such as Huawei and Tesla, are proposing their own alternative.